palsuraj2002/QR_Code_Generative_tool./README.md

         * Enter the text or URL you want to encode into the "Enter Url Or Link" input field.
         * The QR code will be generated and displayed in real-time below the input.
         * Click the "Download QR Code" button to save the generated QR code as a PNG image to your device.
-    * **Logo:** The header of the application will display a logo (if you have provided a `logoUrl` in the `App.js` or `index.js` file).
-Clicking the logo will navigate you back to the home page.

-## Project Structure
-your-qr-code-generator-react/
-├── client/
-│   ├── public/
-│   │   └── ...
-│   ├── src/
-│   │   ├── components/
-│   │   │   ├── Footer.js
-│   │   │   ├── Header.js
-│   │   │   ├── HomePage.js
-│   │   │   └── QRCodeGenerator.js
-│   │   ├── App.js
-│   │   ├── index.js
-│   │   ├── logo.png (or your logo file)
-│   │   └── ...
-│   ├── package.json
-│   ├── package-lock.json
-│   └── README.md (This client-specific README - optional)
-├── server/
-│   ├── routes/
-│   │   └── qrRoutes.js
-│   ├── server.js (or index.js)
-│   ├── package.json
-│   └── package-lock.json
-├── .gitignore
-├── LICENSE (optional)
-└── README.md (The main project README)

 Author: Suraj Pal | Made with ❤️
 Hope you'll like it.